0xProject/protocol/docs/advanced/erc20_transformations.rst

 ###############################

 The 0x Protocol is able to perform a variety of atomic transformations on ERC20 tokens, in addition to simply executing trades.
 This is made possible through composable smart contracts, called `Transformers <../architecture/transformers.html>`_.
 These trustless modules extend the core Exchange logic, enabling workflows like converting between ETH<>WETH or aggregating liquidity across DEX's.
-These operations can be combined with trade exeuction to create a seamlesss trading experience.
+These operations can be combined with trade execution to create a seamless trading experience.

 Anyone can run transformations using the ``transformERC20`` Exchange function.